hrobertking/cjl/README.md

 - *string* getBorderColor: Returns the border color in hexadecimal format, e.g. #000000
 - *HTMLElement* getElement: Returns the HTML element to which the SVG is attached
 - *string* getMarkerColor: Returns the marker color in hexadecimal format
+- *string[]* getMarkerDescriptionData: Returns a string array containing headers for the marker description table.
 - *object* getMarkerFile: Returns an object containing the URL of the file containing marker data and the file type, e.g., {name:'/my-markers.csv', type:'csv'}.
 Each marker definition in the marker file must contain 'longitude', 'latitude', and 'size'.
 If the marker definition contains 'color', the specified color will be used as the marker color.
 If the marker definition contains 'country', the country will be added to the marker class.
 If the marker definition contains
 'description', the description will be used to populate the 'data-description' attribute of the marker.
 Marker file examples are below.
 - *float* getMarkerSize: Returns the size of the marker